US STOCKS-Wall St extends run of record highs; services data upbeat

 Health and Human Services Secretary Tom Price resigned on Sept.
 29 following an uproar over his use of costly private charter planes for government business.

-Shares of Mylan surged 16.2 percent and was the biggest percentage gainer in the S&P 500 after U.S. regulators approved its copycat version of Teva’s blockbuster multiple sclerosis drug.
+Shares of Mylan surged 16.2 percent after U.S. regulators approved its copycat version of Teva’s blockbuster multiple sclerosis drug.
 Teva Pharmaceutical slumped 14.6 percent.
 The S&P healthcare index was up 0.5 percent.

 Wells Fargo was down 1.1 percent after the bank said it would refund some mortgage rate lock extension fees.